 "And Elisha prayed, 'O Lord, open his eyes so he may see.'
 Then the Lord opened the servant's eyes and he looked and saw the hills full of horses and chariots of fire all around Elisha," (2 Kings 6:17), also (Rev 20;1).

-Some are good some are evil.
+Some angels are good and some are evil.
 The evil ones are allied with Satan and have considerably less power than the good ones belonging to God, especially the Archangels.

 The great dragon was hurled down - that ancient serpent called the devil, or Satan, who leads the whole world astray," (Rev 12:7).